 How to find the right small business accountant

 The best accountant is the one who understands your industry and business.
 Generally speaking, here’s what you should consider when finding the right accountant for your small business:

 How well they understand your industry and your business

 Look for an accountant that has experience in your industry.
-For example, if you are in the real estate industry, you may want to seek professional advice from someone who has experience in real estate as the tax implications can be more complicated, and you may need assistance with a trust account.
+For example, if you are in the real estate industry, you may want to seek professional advice from someone who has experience in real estate as the tax implications can be more complicated.
 An accountant who knows your industry can also help you with common tax deductions, and alert you to any specific upcoming rules or regulations that may impact your business.

-Accessibility is the key.
-You don’t want to wait for days to get an answer from your accountant, especially with something urgent.
-It’s also painful to have to travel or wait for hours to see your accountant instead of focusing on your business.
+Whether you prefer to have face-to-face meetings or online catch-ups with your accountant, accessibility is the key.
+You don’t want to wait for days to get an answer from your accountant, especially with something urgent or instead of focusing on your business, you have to travel for hours to see your accountant.

 Thanks to technologies and the new norm of working remotely, some accountants are adapting to this change and offering online services.
 For example, you can get access to Beany accountants anywhere you feel like – whether it’s in your kitchen or your car.
 Besides, you can expect a snappy turnaround time from our support team and your dedicated accountant so the answers to your questions are coming at you fast.